 From Japanese 昭 (aki)

-"bright" combined with 夫 (o)
+meaning "bright, luminous" combined with 夫 (o)

 meaning "male" or 雄 (o)

 AKIRA m & f Japanese

-From Japanese 昭
+From Japanese 昭 (akira)

-meaning "bright" or 亮
+meaning "bright" or 亮 (akira)

 ÁKOS m Hungarian

-Possibly of Turkish origin meaning "white falcon".
+Possibly of Turkic origin meaning "white falcon".
 This was the name of a medieval Hungarian clan.

 ALA m Arabic